 Details of the applicant issuer

-7.1 The placing document prepared by the applicant issuer must include the disclosure how the applicant issuer has implemented the King Code through the application of the King Code disclosure and application regime.
+7.1 The placing document prepared by the applicant issuer must include the disclosure of how the applicant issuer has implemented the King Code through the application of the King Code disclosure and application regime.
+A foreign applicant issuer must comply with the applicable provisions of Appendix 1 to Section 7, depending on the type of debt securities/issuer.
+The reference to the King Code for purposes of this paragraphs 7.1 and 7.2 below, must be replaced with the applicable corporate governance code in its jurisdiction, which must be acceptable to the JSE.

 Contents of financial information